JadBizri/Bookstore-2.0/README.md

 # Bookstore-2.0
-An update to the Bookstore program where I implemented more concepts such as Inheritance, Interfaces, Polymorphism
+An update to the Bookstore program where I implemented more concepts such as Inheritance and Interfaces